firetrap/Moody/index.md

 * Moodle >= 2.2
 * Android >= 3.0.x
 * Internet connection
+* Moody web service enabled in the Moodle Server

 **Warning:** Not all functions are available in Moodle 2.2, for better experience we recommend Moodle >= 2.5